alichtman/shallow-backup/README.md

     ├── macports_list.txt
     ├── npm_list.txt
     └── pip_list.txt

-5 directories, 214 files
 ```

 ### Inspiration
 ---

-I back up system images of my MacBook Pro to an external SSD multiple times every week, and it always takes way too long.
+I back up system images of my MacBook Pro to an external SSD multiple times per week, and it always takes way too long.
 I wanted to speed this up, so I took a look at *what was actually being backed up*.
 I saw that my `brew`, `npm`, and `pip` libraries took up way more memory than I imagined.

-*And it's totally unnecessary!* All you need to "back up" your package installs is a list of the installed packages from each package manager.
+*And it's totally unnecessary!* All you really need to "back up" your package installs is a list of the installed packages from each package manager.
 If you have these lists, restoring your system package installs is easy: `$ pip install -r pip_list.txt`, for example.
 Additionally, you have the added bonus of always installing up-to-date packages after an OS wipe and reinstall.

-I could now safely cut down my backup size by almost `10GB` by replacing my `pip`, `brew`, `brew cask` and `npm` install libraries with simple text files, which cuts down the back up time significantly.
+I cut down my backup size by almost `10GB` by replacing my `pip`, `brew`, `brew cask` and `npm` install libraries with simple text files, also cutting down the back up time significantly.

 Once I'd built that functionality, I wanted to have a single backup utility for files and folders often used by developers, so I added the ability to backup `dotfiles` and `fonts`.
 (Note: Because just having a list of installed fonts or a list of dotfiles that exist isn't very useful, `shallow-backup` creates copies of all dotfiles and user installed fonts.)

-### What's Next?
+### Upcoming Features
 ---

-1. MacOS GUI.
+1. GUI.
+2. Option to back up specific paths.
-2. More optimization.
+3. Further optimization.

 ### How to Contribute
 ---